H. H. Scott, Inc.: E.H. Scott

-E.H.
-Scott Radio Laboratories is sometimes confused with H.H.
-Scott.
-E.H.
-Scott was founded in 1925 by Chicago resident Ernest H. Scott.
 The company motto was "The Fine Things Are Always Made by Hand".
 The company published news of its latest developments in monthly "The Scott News" from 1929 to 1946.
 The company was also known as Scott Radio Laboratories, and went through many changes of ownership until its eventual merge with John Meck in the 1950s.
-Known for its elaborate, high quality radio receivers, the company had no connection to H. H. Scott.
-In later years, HH Scott filed a lawsuit ending the use of the Scott Radio Laboratories name.
+Known for its elaborate, high quality radio receivers, the company briefly employed Hermon Scott and licensed Scott's Dynamic Noise Reduction Circuit (later called Dynaural).

+It is also claimed that H. H. Scott was never employed by E. H. Scott.
+In later years, H. H. Scott filed a lawsuit ending the use of the Scott Radio Laboratories name.